jadonk/cloud9-examples/sensorExamples/README.md

 # LCD Display SPI

 Here's how to interface the [Adafruit 2.4" TFT LCD](https://www.adafruit.com/product/2478).
-THe LCD display uses a ili9341 interface, so these directions will work with most any display using the ili9341.
+The LCD display uses a ili9341 interface, so these directions will work with most any display using the ili9341.
 The ili9341 uses a [SPI serial interface](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface).
 The Beagles have multiple SPI interfaces